Overview

 The most valuable input came from a small focus group with people actively searching for housing.
 They appreciated the effortless organization, the trust of using Google Maps, and the simplicity of accessing opportunities that usually go unnoticed.

 The focus group also revealed a key improvement: users expected to add a note at the same moment they created a reminder.
-We refined the flow so both actions can happen in one place, making the interaction faster and more intuitive.
+We refined the flow (iterate) so both actions can happen in one place, making the interaction faster and more intuitive.

 Designing the Flow